jreakin/ffe-investigation/ffe-investigation-site/docs/sections/Key Information from the PIR.md

 ![](../images/Althouse%20-%20Coordinating%20Resignation%20Release%20with%20Miller.png)

 ### Inappropriate Reactions and Comments
 #### 1. Reaction to Staff Support for FFE:
+!!! tip inline end "Noteworthy"
+	The secretary's position was eliminated shortly after this incident.
-- Assistant Superintendent's extreme reaction to Dr. Hatton's secretary wearing red in support of FFE.
+- Assistant Superintendent's extreme reaction to Superintendent Hatton's secretary wearing red in support of FFE.
-- Dr. Hatton's inappropriate response: "Please don't shit your pants.
+- Superintendent Hatton's inappropriate response: "Please don't shit your pants.
 That's gross."
 - Notable: The secretary's position was eliminated shortly after this incident.
 ![](../images/Our%20Own%20Staff%20Is%20Wearing%20Red.png)

 #### 2. Insensitive Comments about FFE Performance:
-- Dr. Hatton sends "Ts & Ps" (thoughts and prayers) when Assistant Superintendent attends an event where FFE is performing.
+- Superintendent Hatton sends "Ts & Ps" (thoughts and prayers) when Assistant Superintendent attends an event where FFE is performing.
 - This comment further highlights the prejudice towards FFE by those overseeing the investigation.
 ![](../images/Hatton%20sends%20Ts%20and%20Ps.png)

 #### 3. Derogatory Comments about FFE Personnel:
-- **January 12**: Assistant Superintendent refers to Andy Hanes as the "god damn choreographer" in a text to Dr. Hatton.
+- **January 12**: Assistant Superintendent refers to Andy Hanes as the "god damn choreographer" in a text to Superintendent Hatton.
 - This exchange demonstrates ongoing personal bias influencing the investigation.
 ![](../images/Jan%2012%20-%20Hatton%20"God%20Damn%20Choreographer".png)

 !!!
 Summary
 	This series of events and communications demonstrates a clear pattern of inappropriate involvement and bias from the Assistant Superintendent in the FFE investigation.
 Despite an early acknowledgment of her conflict of interest, Assistant Superintendent remained deeply involved in various aspects of the situation.
-The communications also reveal a concerning level of prejudice and unprofessional behavior from both the Assistant Superintendent and Dr. Hatton, raising serious questions about the objectivity and fairness of the entire investigative process.
+The communications also reveal a concerning level of prejudice and unprofessional behavior from both the Assistant Superintendent and Superintendent Hatton, raising serious questions about the objectivity and fairness of the entire investigative process.

 ---
 ## Premature Disclosure of Administrative Action: A Timeline Discrepancy